Cork's Red FM

 Cork's RedFM is an Irish radio station which broadcasts to Cork and the surrounding area, and is aimed at a youth audience.
 The station commenced broadcasting on 16 January 2002" and was awarded Ireland's first youth radio licence.
 Its target market is the 15-35 age group in Cork city and county.

 On 1 March 2023, the radio station was acquired by Bauer Media Audio and became one of the group's stations in the country.
 It adopted a new branding kit in early 2024, to closer align with sister stations across the Bauer network.
-This included a new tagline, Cork's Good Times, taken from the network's similarly formatted 98FM in Dublin.
+This included a new tagline, Cork's Good Times, taken from the network's similarly formatted 98FM in Dublin from 2022 to 2025.

 History

 Some of RedFM's key personnel had previously worked at Atlantic 252 which ceased broadcasting on Thursday 20 December 2001.
 RedFM's first Chief Executive, The late Cork native Henry Condon (known on air as Henry Owens) and Charlie Wolf, a Boston native, had both been well known voices on Atlantic 252.

 Adrian Bodenham was Red FM's Production Director at launch, and moved to Ireland to join the team from the UK's Virgin Radio.
 The station has picked up 13 PPI Radio Awards since first broadcasting, including winning the "Best Breakfast Show" award two years in a row, in 2008 and 2009.

 In 2014 the station signed up a well known Cork Presenter Neil Prendeville.
 Neil had previously been a staple of rival local station Cork's 96FM.
 Listenership to RedFM has improved since the transfer.

 In December 2017, a sale was agreed of the 17.5% of Red FM owned by Landmark Media Investments to The Irish Times pending regulatory approval.
 In July 2018, the 17.5% stake in the station to The Irish Times was complete.

 In November 2022, the station reached a deal for acquisition by Bauer Media Audio, completed in March 2023.
 The acquisition resulted in sweeping changes to the station's weekday and weekend schedules, with the resignation of many veteran presenters.
 The station has since adopted a new branding kit shared by stations across the Bauer network in Ireland, including the tagline from similarly formatted 98FM in Dublin.
 The station also regularly features cross-promoted competitions from across Bauer stations under a local moniker.